lavdrim94/uebung2/README.md

 The analysis focuses on the following aspects:

-Regional differences in the implementation of solar, wind, agriculture,population  and investments The results of the analysis will be presented in the form of figures and tables.
+Regional differences in the implementation of solar, wind, agriculture,population  and investments The results of the analysis will be presented in the form of figures.
+(For tables, the source CSV file was too large and it would mess up my formatting)

 # Creator
 Lavdrim Haxhiu